SoundAsleep Camping Series Air Mattress

 The 4-inch foam core makes this the bulkiest and heaviest packed item in the list.
 The warmest and most comfortable choice here by a wide margin, a 4-inch self-inflating foam mat, at the cost of being heavy and slow to pack.
 It scores 85 out of 100.

-This is the only mat on my list I stayed genuinely warm on, the thick foam kept the ground cold out on a frosty night.
+This is the only mat on our list we stayed genuinely warm on, the thick foam kept the ground cold out on a frosty night.
 The trade is real though, it is heavy and a chore to wrestle back into the stuff sack.

 Read our full Sea to Summit Comfort Deluxe Self-Inflating Mat review →